aniketp/homepage/about.md

 ### More Information

 I love Astrophysics, Programming and Mathematics.
 I can solve various Rubik's Cubes faster than most of you. <br/>
-I am also a Hardcore Gamer, throw games of any genre at me and I will finish it without any hassle. <br/>
+I am also a Hardcore Gamer, throw any genre at me and I will finish it without any hassle. <br/>
-Besides that, I like blogging about things that I like, you can find them [Here](http://aniketpandey.com/)
+Besides that, I like blogging about things I like, you can find them [Here](http://aniketpandey.com/)

 ### Contact me